Kira-Legacy/resources-for-learning/README.md

+# From the course "The Complete 2024 Web Development Bootcamp" taught by Dr. Angela Lu

 # resources-for-learning
 A repository where I keep learning resources address.
 You are invited to check them out to improve your technical skills as a developer.
 # For learning Flex-box